Deleted in 10–15% of all human cancers

 9p21.3

-the chromosomal locus where MTAP and CDKN2A are co-deleted
+the locus where MTAP and CDKN2A are co-deleted and routinely missed in reports

 Where to start